 8. Set and respect personal boundaries

-With emotional detachments and lots of hurt in their hearts, live-in couples going through a breakup need to respect each other’s privacy.
-So, don’t act like a possessive partner curious about his whereabouts post-breakup.
-Also, don’t fall into a temptation of convincing in the hope of a rebound relationship.
-Breakup rules also contain a no-no for sex.
-Don’t just complicate the situation, and make it easy for both of you to find your individual
+With emotional detachment and lots of hurt in their hearts, live-in couples going through a breakup need to respect each other’s privacy.
+So, don’t act like a possessive partner curious about your ex’s whereabouts post-breakup.
+Also, don’t fall into the temptation of hooking up with them in the hope of a rebound relationship.

 9. Stop acting like a couple

 “First things first, live separately, in separate rooms.
 Whatever routine you had about dinner and spending time together, that needs to stop.
 The basic communication you had must be stopped and you now need to live like flatmates.